Our Team

 His theatrical career extends from the experimental and the avant-garde to Shakespeare and the classics.
 Esdras serves as a resident Artistic Associate at the prestigious Los Angeles Drama Club (the country’s youngest Shakespeare ensemble).
 His directing credits include: Timon of Athens, Antony and Cleopatra, Comedy of Errors, Twelfth Night, Clybourne Park, and the internationally renowned play Outspoken by the great Blaire Baron.

-He is forever grateful to his acting coach James Brill of The Neighborhood Playhouse, and his wife Jeanie.
+He is forever grateful to his acting coach James Brill of The Neighborhood Playhouse.